* WE CARE *

 At the Speed of Light: How It Started

-Words like ghosting, trauma, or narcissism weren’t in our daily conversations.
-Books like The Body Keeps Score, Gottman’s Relationship Dark Horses, and Determined were nowhere to be found.
+It was a different world back in 2009.
+Words like ghosting, trauma, or narcissism weren’t part of our daily conversations.
+Books like It Didn’t Start With You, The Body Keeps the Score, Adult Children of Emotionally Immature Parents, Gottman’s Four Horsemen, and Supercommunicators were nowhere to be found.

 The Need To Believe People Care